spotinst/help/src/docs/ocean/tutorials/ocean-dashboard.md

 <img src="/ocean/_media/tutorials-ocean-dashboard-05.png" width="300" height="358" />

-Ocean sorts the list of recommendations so that the most cost effective ones in dollar value appear at the top.
-“Most cost effective” means an instance that has the potential for the most dollar savings by right-sizing the CPU and memory resources.
-For each instance, Ocean calculates a “weighted average delta” which represents the recommended changes in CPU and memory.
+Ocean sorts the list of recommendations so that the most cost effective ones in dollar value appear at the top. `Most cost effective` means an instance that has the potential for the most dollar savings by right-sizing the CPU and memory resources.
+For each instance, Ocean calculates a `weighted average delta` which represents the recommended changes in CPU and memory.
 The instance with the greatest weighted average delta has the potential for the most dollar savings.

 ## Pending Recommendations By Cluster